astro/youtube_to_feed/README.md

 =====

 ```
-node main.js astro1138 http://example.com/youtube-astro1138/ > feed.xml
+node main.js
 ```

-Now, make feed.xml and the downloaded files available at the base URL mentioned above.
+Read the instructions.

-Edit the source code to change your Flattr user name. :-)
+Afterwards, make feed.xml and the downloaded files available at the base URL mentioned above.